RealFoxerity/Teacher-Tool/README.md

-### OLDER RELEASES ARE DETECTED AS TROJANS, BUT ANYTHING FROM 4.7 ONWARD IS FIXED
+### OLDER RELEASES ARE DETECTED AS TROJANS, BUT ANYTHING FROM 4.7 ONWARDS IS FIXED
+### Malwarebytes detects(i think?) vbs file and disables the program on startup... avast still doesnt.
 # Teacher-Tool

 Batch program created to enable quick copying with "0" traceback

 HIGHLY ENCOURAGED TO USE NEWER VERSIONS, OLDER MAY HAVE SEVERE BUGS

-Version warning for below 4.5 is not working...
+Version warning for below 4.5 is not working(beware.dat)...

 "for fun" downgrading to v1.2 is a bad idea, aside from the bugs, and the limited option, the install location means having suprisingly enough 1 working version (the new one, although would probably crash) and 1 broken vbs, which would then, after replug of usb lead to 2 identical versions running at the same time with 2 vbs, which cant be uninstalled, because of locations and file names; BAD IDEA
 # How to install and use